mfat/tvhplayer/README.md

 ## Requirements
 - VLC must be installed as it's used for playback. (on linux make sure to install vlc dev packages too)
 - FFMPEG (used for local recording feature if you need it)
-  - On Windows follow [this guide](https://phoenixnap.com/kb/ffmpeg-windows) to add ffmpeg to windows PATH
+  - On Windows follow [this guide](https://phoenixnap.com/kb/ffmpeg-windows) to add ffmpeg to windows PATH.
+You can also put ffmpeg.exe in the same directory as tvhplayer.